Dental Implants at Implant Dentistry Northwest

 What Are Dental Implants?

-Dental implants are among the most effective ways of replacing missing teeth.
-This procedure is quickly gaining in popularity.
-As a prosthodontist Dr. Keith Phillips is an expert in this procedure, having undergone advanced training and years of experience in the field.
-His work provides a durable and natural-looking solution for the replacement of missing teeth.
+Dental implants are one of the most effective ways to replacing missing teeth.
+As a prosthodontist with advanced training and years of experience in the field, Dr. Keith Phillips provides implant treatment that is a durable, natural-looking solution for the replacement of missing teeth.

-A dental implant is a specially designed, prosthetic device that replaces the root portion of a missing tooth, interfacing with the bone of the jaw or skull to provide a basis for the insertion of other dental prostheses, such as bridges or crowns.
+A dental implant is a specially designed post that replaces the root portion of a missing tooth.
+It fuses with the jawbone and serves as a stable foundation for restorations such as crowns or bridges.

 When is a Dental Implant Required?

-A dental implant is recommended when a patient has missing teeth or has teeth too badly damaged to be restored with other treatments.
+A dental implant is recommended when teeth are missing or too badly damaged to be restored with other treatments.
 The implants are permanently anchored into the jawbone, giving patients a strong, long-lasting solution that looks and behaves like real teeth.

 What is the Dental Implant Procedure?

 This tooth implant process occurs in two stages.
-After you have been evaluated by our prosthodontist and placed under sedation, titanium implants will be surgically inserted into your jawbone.
+After you have been evaluated and placed under sedation, titanium implants will be surgically inserted into your jawbone.
 Most patients report little to no discomfort after the surgery or during the healing process.

 After a set amount of time in which your gums heal and your implant bonds with the jawbone, you will undergo the second stage of the treatment process.
 Your custom-made artificial teeth, known as dental crowns, will be permanently fixed onto the implants, fully restoring your smile.